eBay/skin/CONTRIBUTING.md

 ### Bug Fix

-Rather than creating a list, bug fixes can perhaps best be summed up as: "fixing something that does not work as expected or documented".
+Bug fixes can perhaps best be summed up as: "fixing something that does not work as expected or documented".

 **NOTE:** Updating a module to its latest visual specification is NOT a candidate for a bug fix.
 No matter how small or trivial the visual update may be, we always consider it as new functionality.